 A great way to add more discreet storage to your home is to make use of multi-functional pieces with concealed storage.
 Storage ottomans and beds with drawers built in underneath are great ways of adding both style and function to your rental home.

 Bring the outdoors IN!
 Whether faux or real, a beautiful plant will create a fresh and colourful vibe in your home.
 There are plenty of options for indoor plants that require minimal to no maintenance; for more in-depth information, checkout Plant Care Today’s piece ’35 of The Best Indoor Plants For Your Home’ – a handy guide on the varieties of plants that thrive indoors!

 When shopping for faux plants and florals, keep an eye on the quality; You can spot a cheap fake-ass plant from a mile away but a quality fake-ass plant?
 Beautiful!
-Kmart has some surprisingly realistic looking faux plants that are perfect for sprucing up your rental home on a budget – Gotta love another good Kmart bargain!
+Kmart has some surprisingly realistic looking faux plants, the perfect rental home decor on a budget.
+Gotta love another good Kmart bargain!

 Although you may not be able to change any ceiling light fixtures, you can change the colour temperature and softness in your rental home by using different light bulbs.
 Changing a light bulb sounds like a minor thing however, the difference in the room’s atmosphere can be incredible!

 Cool lighting for example, is tinged with blue and is not very soothing for the eye, casting everything in a bright, unnatural glow.
 A warm light however will create a much cozier atmosphere in your home making it infinitely more comfortable.

 Further enhance your lighting and decor scheme with table and floor lamps.
 Be strategic with your placement of plug-in lamps; set them up in key areas to enhance the livability of your home.
 For example, you could consider creating a small reading nook by placing a comfy armchair, small side table and floor lamp in the corner of your bedroom.
 Relaxation at its finest!